 As the European Union is currently merging today’s separate EU school milk and fruit schemes and boosting their combined annual budget by 20 million to 250 million a year, the European Natural Soy and Plant-Based Foods Manufacturers Association (ENSA) complains that the scheme excludes products that are as nutritious as dairy and serve the same needs, namely plant-based proteins.

-For years, the EVU has voiced that the scheme, designed to improve the health of young Europeans, leaves many pupils behind and has called for an inclusion of plant milk.
+For years, the EVU has voiced that the scheme, designed to improve the health of young Europeans, leaves many pupils behind and has called for inclusion of plant milk.
 Furthermore, plant-based milk has an ecological advantage over cow’s milk.
 Download EVU’s position paper here.

 What is vegetarian?
 EVU comments on legal professional discourse